cakephp/docs/en/appendices/orm-migration.rst

 While the ORM used in 1.x and 2.x has served us well for a long time it had a few issues that we wanted to fix.

-* Frankenstein - is it a record, or a table?
+* Frankenstein - Is it a record, or a table?
 Currently it's both.
 * Inconsistent API - Model::read() for example.
 * No query object - Queries are always defined as arrays, this has some limitations and restrictions.
 For example it makes doing unions and sub-queries much harder.
-* Returns arrays.
-This is a common complaint about CakePHP, and has probably reduced adoption at some levels.
+* Returns arrays - This is a common complaint about CakePHP, and has probably reduced adoption at some levels.
 * No record object - This makes attaching formatting methods difficult/impossible.